somya15shekhar/Heart-Failure-Detection-Python/README.md

 # Heart Disease Detection

-This project uses Exploratory Data Analysis (EDA) and machine learning techniques to detect and predict the risk of heart disease based on various health factors.
+This project uses Exploratory Data Analysis (EDA) to detect the risk of heart disease based on various health factors.

 ## Project Overview